moliver28/research-handbook/content/handbook/support/support-time-off.md

 1. Follow the [OOO Ticket Management](/handbook/support/workflows/ooo-ticket-management)
    process to arrange for others to take care of your tickets in your absence.
 1. To ensure you're not auto-assigned to GDPR requests in case of an extented leave (e.g 2 weeks or longer):
    - Update the corresponding `yaml` file for yourself in the [Support Team project](https://gitlab.com/gitlab-com/support/team/-/tree/master/data/agents?ref_type=heads).
    - Change `works_account_deletion: true` to `works_account_deletion: false`
    - Assign the MR to your manager.
    - Make sure to undo this change when you return from OOO.
+1. After coming back, make sure to follow the guidelines for [catching up after a scheduled time off](#catching-up-after-a-scheduled-time-off).

 ## How Support Handles Family and Friends Days